 AGAINST THE GRAIN By Garth Hewitt

-Garth Hewitt’s book “Against The Grain” is subtitled, “Choices On A Journey With Justice” and it is on sale as a book, but do not believe for even a moment that it is just another book among the many books that you could buy.
+Garth Hewitt’s book “Against The Grain” is subtitled, “Choices On A Journey With Justice”, but do not believe for even a moment that it is just another book among the many books that you could buy.
 It is so much, much more than just another book.
-It is the story of Garth Hewitt; a singer, a songwriter, a priest, an author, an activist and it is in his own words – no ghost-writing here.
+It is the story of Garth Hewitt; a singer, a songwriter, a priest, an author, an activist, and it is in his own words – no ghost-writing here.

 Printed on high quality paper as befits such an almanac, it is A4 size and heavy – oozing quality from the moment that you pick it up.
 The preface begins with the words of one of Garth’s songs, and the book features many such songs as Garth tells not just his story, but also the story of those people whose lives have intersected with Garth over the years.